Street food has taken off over the last 10 years, especially in the West, and is now becoming part of the food culture.

-Street food can be weather dependant & seasonal
+Street food can be weather-dependent & seasonal

-Depending on where you are in the world, you may not have the pleasure of all year road good weather.
+Depending on where you are in the world, you may not have the pleasure of all-year road good weather.
 Here in the UK, for example, it can rain quite a bit and we also have four seasons, with Autumn and winter getting pretty cold.

 Can limit the type of food sold